At a glance

 - The six law enforcement principles under Part 3, Chapter 2 of the Act are the main responsibilities you should follow when processing personal data for law enforcement purposes.

-- The principles are broadly the same as those in the GDPR, and are compatible so you can manage processing across the two regimes.
+- The principles are broadly the same as those in the UK GDPR, and are compatible so you can manage processing across the two regimes.

 - There are no principles relating to individuals’ rights or overseas transfers of personal data - these are addressed in the Act separately.

 - Transparency requirements are not as strict, due to the potential to prejudice an ongoing investigation in certain circumstances.

 - You must be able to demonstrate overall compliance with all of the law enforcement principles.

 - What are the principles?

 - What about sensitive processing?

 - What safeguards are required for sensitive processing?